Fateh-110: Fateh Mobin

 In 2018, Iran unveiled the Fateh Mobin guidance kit, an upgrade for Fateh-110 missiles.
 According to Iranian Defence Minister Amir Hatami, it can be retrofitted to members of the Fateh-110 family up to the Zolfaghar.
 The Fateh Mobin is believed to be an infrared imaging sensor for terminal guidance.

 Fath-360 (BM-120)

-It was first shown in a military exhibition on August 21, 2020 under the name of Fath.
+It was first shown in a military exhibition on August 21, 2020, under the name of Fath.
 In September 2022, Iran tested the Fath 360 (and its export model called BM-120), the downsized member of the Fateh ballistic missile family.
-The missile is 4 m long with a diameter of 30 cm, weighs from 850-1100 kg with a 150 kg warhead, and has an 80–100 km range; it is guided by satellite navigation, most likely GLONASS and has a CEP of less than 30 meters.
-Its launch velocity is 3704 km/h, which increases to 5000 km/h by the time of impact.
+The missile is 4 m long with a diameter of 30 cm, weighs from 850-1100 kg with a 150 kg warhead, and has an 80–100 km range; Its launch velocity is 3704 km/h, which increases to 5000 km/h by the time of impact.
 Two, four, or six-round canisters can be mounted on a truck-based launcher.